daromaj/vac/README.md

 - Added reusable AudioPlayer with controls (progress bar, play/pause, timer) for greetings and recorded calls in Phase 8 of the plan.
 - Implemented audio control methods (pause, resume, seekTo, getCurrentPosition, getDuration) in AudioHandler.java for Phase 8.
 - Added UI controls for audio playback in MessagesActivity to address user feedback on visibility.
+- Fixed compilation errors in SetupActivity.java and refactored the update handler for audio controls to ensure proper functionality.